jpata/particleflow/README.md

 ## Contents of the flat ROOT output ntuple

 The ROOT ntuple contains all PFElements, PFCandidates and GenParticles, along with the links.
-The following code creates the networkx graph:
+The following code creates the networkx graph data and a normalized data table:

 ```bash
 python test/postprocessing2.py --input data/TTbar_14TeV_TuneCUETP8M1_cfi/pfntuple_1.root --events-per-file 1 --save-full-graph